 - More smaller units fit into the same space as larger units.
 Smaller units tend to give a more precise measure.
 Note that if the smaller units are one quarter of the size of the larger units then four times as many fill the same space.

 - Units can be partitioned and joined.
 Note the connection to fractions, e.g. two half units can make a whole unit.

 The standard units of area in real life are the square centimetre (cm2), square metre (m2), hectare (ha.) and square kilometre (km2).
 While the proportional difference between metres and centimetres is manageable with length, the proportional difference between square centimetres and square metres makes size comparison difficult.

 Consider the relationship between square centimetres and square metres.
 There are 100 x 100 = 10 000 square centimetres in one square metre.
 That is the same relationship as between square metres and hectares.
 A hectare is 10 000 m2.
 Hectares are used to measure areas of land.
 Think of a hectare as an area that is 100m by 100m.
 That means that 10 x 10 = 100 hectares are in one square kilometre.
 Square kilometres are used to measure large areas of land.
 For example, Stewart Island has an area of 1 746 km2 or 174 600 hectares.

 A suitable unit for measuring area must have these qualities:

 - Be a piece of area (two dimensional)

 - Units should fit together with no gaps or overlaps

 - Units should be of a size that give adequate precision (accuracy)

 The area of a flat shape is conserved (stays constant) as parts of it are moved to different places on the shape.
-So any shape can be ‘morphed’ into a shape with the same area by ‘giving and taking’.
+Any shape can be ‘morphed’ into a shape with the same area by ‘giving and taking’.